Paschke duality and assembly maps: Reduction to G -orbits

-where the horizontal morphisms are equivalences by excision, and the right vertical morphism is an equivalence by Assumption {\ref{eoirgjwergerregwgreg}.}\ref{ergoiwejrgrgrgwrgwergw}.
-Here it is important that the assumptions on {$K$} imply that $G\backslash K$ is finite.
+Since we assume that $G\backslash K$ is finite the horizontal morphisms are equivalences by excision.
+Furthermore, the right vertical morphism is an equivalence by Assumption \ref{eoirgjwergerregwgreg}.\ref{ergoiwejrgrgrgwrgwergw}.
 Consequently, the left vertical morphism is an equivalence.

-Let $n$ be in $\nat$ and assume that we have shown that $p_{(K,\tau_{K})} $ is an equivalence provided $K$ is $G$-finite $G$-simplicial complex with stabilizers in $\cF$ of dimension $n$ {and} with structures induced by its spherical path metrics.
-Let then $(X,\tau)$ be in $G\UBC^{\scale}$ and assume that there exists a homotopy equivalence $(X,\tau)\to (K,\tau_{K})$.
-By the naturality of the Paschke morphism we can consider the commutative square
+Let $n$ be in $\nat$ and assume that we have shown that $p_{K } $ is an equivalence provided $K$ is $G$-finite $G$-simplicial complex {of dimension $n$ with stabilizers in $\cF$} {and} with structures induced by its spherical path metrics.
+Let then $ X $ be in $G\UBC $ and assume that there exists a homotopy equivalence $X \to K $.
+By the naturality of the Paschke transformation we can consider the commutative square

-Because the functors $K_{\bC}^{G,\cX}$ and $K_{\bC}^{G,\An}$ are homotopy invariant by \cite[Thm.~1.14]{KKG} and Proposition \ref{oirgjoerwgwegregw9}, respectively, for the notion of homotopy {from} Definition \ref{ergoijogiwregergergwergwegr}, the horizontal morphisms are equivalences.
+{Since} the functors and $K_{\bC}^{G,\An}$ and $K_{\bC}^{G,\cX}$ are homotopy invariant by \cite[Thm.~1.15]{KKG} and Proposition \ref{oirgjoerwgwegregw9}, respectively, the horizontal morphisms are equivalences.
 By assumption the right vertical morphism in an equivalence, too.
 Consequently, the left vertical morphism is also an equivalence.